jenna-m/redux-co/README.md

 My favorite feature/component is the `RandomItem` component that is displayed on the home page and used in the 404 routing.
 I thought it would be a good fit for the home page so that users could quickly get an idea of what this store sells, and I think integrates well with the 404 page in attempting to get the lost user back on track.
 A random message is also displayed with the random item; the messages displayed on the Home page and 404 page are different.
 For me, it was refreshing to have a spark of an idea like this, be able to bring it to life, and see it fully functioning!

 Enjoy!

+* As of right this second (9-22-2019), I need to set up my `_redirects` file to route to my 404 page correctly. 😅